 Additionally, a fabrication area provides access to the tools and equipment needed to build technologically advanced machines, such as the Missouri State BattleBot.

-Center for Project Innovation and Management Education
+Center for Project Innovation and Management Education (C-PRIME)

 The Center for Project Innovation and Management Education (C-PRIME) provides project-based consulting, research and professional development for businesses in the Springfield community.
 Students benefit from the center’s professional network and community engagement initiatives.